American Humane Hero Dog Awards

 Please vote for him every day!
 Voting is Free!

 CRITTERS OF THE WEEK

-For more information about Sheldon, email Jill at Poisonedjello@gmail.com or visit his page under Adoptable Cats.
+For more information, contact Kim at email@example.com or check out his web page under Adoptable Cats.
 You can also begin the adoption process on the web site by completing an online Adoption Application.

 Around June 2019, we decided to look in to adopting a dog.
 We had started fostering kittens for Castaway Critters and thought a dog would help with their socialization.
 We looked at the available dogs on the Castaway Critters website and zeroed in on LAINIE.